Talha-Ali-5365/JARVIS/README.md

 ## 🤖 Introduction

-JARVIS is a sophisticated AI assistant agent built using React and modern JavaScript technologies.
-It's designed to be a versatile and powerful tool that can handle various tasks including file operations, terminal commands, AI-powered conversations, web scraping, and internet searches.
+JARVIS is a sophisticated AI assistant agent built using React and modern JavaScript technologies, leveraging the UpStreet SDK for streamlined agentic workflow.
+It's designed to be a versatile and powerful tool that can handle various tasks including file operations, terminal commands, AI-powered conversations, web scraping, internet searches, version control `Git` through seamless integration with Git, and controlling your PC to perform tasks as you like.
 This agent combines multiple cutting-edge technologies to provide a comprehensive solution for both developers and end-users.

 ## 🌟 Features Overview